Coordination of Islamic Colleges: Facilities

-Co-curricular Activities
+Co-curricular activities

-Various educational and intellectual sessions and cultural programmes are organized at regular intervals and on official days such as Independence and Republic Days.
+Various educational and intellectual sessions and cultural programmes are organised at regular intervals and on official days such as Independence and Republic Days.
 Eminent scholars, doctors, legal and political experts, writers, military officials and personality developers are invited to the colleges to interact with the students.
 The extracurricular activities in the colleges also include various programmes in Arabic, English, Urdu and Malayalam languages.

 In addition, students are given special training in various presentation skills such as elocution, debates, seminars, table talks, discussions, mock parliaments etc. Moreover, there are magazines (both manuscript and printed), tabloids, bulletins, pamphlets, wall journals, souvenirs and research magazines to improve the writing skills of the students.